-The aggregate fees billed to us by EY in connection with the annual audit of our financial statements, for the review of our financial statements included in our Quarterly Report on Form 10-Q and Annual Report on Form 10-K and for other services normally provided in connection with statutory and regulatory filings, were \$506,464 and \$928,245 for the years ended December 31, 2013 and 2014, respectively.
-The increase in audit fees during 2014 relates primarily to additional audit fees incurred for the preparation of our financial statements and the related notes thereto included in our follow-on offering registration statement and in our Annual Report on Form 10-K and quarterly reviews of interim financial statements during our first full year as a public company.
+The aggregate fees billed to us by EY in connection with the annual audit of our financial statements, for the review of our financial statements included in our Quarterly Report on Form 10-Q and Annual Report on Form 10-K and for other services normally provided in connection with statutory and regulatory filings, were \$1,160,976 and \$1,240,139 for the years ended December 31, 2014 and 2015, respectively.
+The increase in audit fees in 2015 relates primarily to the audit of certain non-recurring transactions and changes in accounting estimates.